 Even if your child can’t use these devices, getting them moving every day through manual therapy will also make a difference.
 The key is to keep their brain and muscles stimulated and engage their neuroplasticity.

 Pediatric strokes are rare but serious conditions.
 Because a child’s brain is still developing, an early stroke can cause severe deficits later in their life.

-At the same time however, their heightened plasticity means they also have a greater chance of making a full recovery.
-To achieve this, they must be given consistent therapy, both at home and in the clinic.
+At the same time however, their heightened neuroplasticity means they also have a greater chance of making a full recovery.
+To achieve this, they must participate in consistent therapy, both at home and in the clinic.

 We hope this article helps you better understand the complications of pediatric stroke and how you can help ensure a successful recovery for your child.